 The assumption that the zigzag distance $\dZ$ is induced from a metric $d$ on a topological space $X$ is a sufficient condition ensuring that $\dZ$ is an extended metric.
-One can choose a different notion of length than the variational one in \cref{def: zigzag_length}.
-In a more general setting, the latter is viewed as a positive map $len \colon \mathcal{P}(X)\to [0, \infty)$, where $\mathcal{P}(X)$ is a subset of all paths on $X$ satisfying some axioms that differ depending on the setting (see, for instance,~\cite[Def.~1.3]{gromov1999metric} or~\cite[Sec.~2.1]{mennucci2013asymmetric}).
+There are several other notions of length of a path different from the one in \cref{def: zigzag_length}.
+For instance, the length may be viewed as a positive map~$\ell \colon \mathcal{P}(X)\to [0, \infty)$, where $\mathcal{P}(X)$ is a subset of all paths on $X$ satisfying some axioms that differ depending on the setting; see, for instance,~\cite[Def.~1.3]{gromov1999metric} or~\cite[Sec.~2.1]{mennucci2013asymmetric}.
 The following example shows that $\dZ$ need not be an extended metric if we choose one of these general definitions of length.
 In particular, it addresses the importance of starting with a metric space $(X, d)$.